justeat/gulp-build-fozzie/README.md

 - #### `clean:docs`

-Removes document files already in the `docs/dist` directory.
+Removes document files already in the docs dist directory.

 - #### `browserSync:docs`

-Refreshes the browser when changes to the `docs/dist` directory are detected.
+Refreshes the browser when changes to the docs dist directory are detected.

 - #### `assemble`